Key Rule

 - Legionella controls, public liability insurance, maximum occupancy, complaints procedure, and licence number displayed on all adverts/listings.

-- Classify your STL & licence: Are you secondary letting, home letting, home sharing, or home letting & sharing?
-Start/complete your licence with up-to-date certificates and insurance; add the licence number to all listings.
+- Classify your STL and licence: Are you secondary letting, home letting, home sharing, or home letting and sharing?
+Start or complete your licence with up-to-date certificates and insurance; add the licence number to all listings.

-- Check planning: If you secondary let an entire flat/house, and that change happened after 5 Sept 2022, apply for planning permission.
+- Check planning: If you secondary let an entire flat or house and that change happened after 5 Sept 2022, apply for planning permission.
 If use pre-dated that, consider a Certificate of Lawfulness.
 Home sharing/letting typically does not need planning.

 - Safety first: Complete the fire risk assessment; install interlinked alarms; keep EICR/PAT/gas/EPC/legionella records; provide a guest safety info pack.

-- Rates & tax: Track availability and actual let days.
+- Rates and tax: Track availability and actual let days.
 If you meet 140/70, expect NDR assessment; if not, Council Tax applies.

-- Re-check yearly: Licensing conditions, fees, and planning policy are reviewed; check the council fees page each year.
+- Re-check yearly: Licensing conditions, fees and planning policy are reviewed annually; check the council fees page each year.

 This guide highlights key points for short-term letting and is not legal or tax advice.
 Rules change, so always check the relevant authority's website for your property and seek professional advice if unsure.